 Programs require frequency and intensity.
 The motor tasks are performed every day during typical development.
 Exercises must be performed every day and some as often as they can be implemented.
 The change in your child’s neurology requires these basic principles of frequency and intensity in order for your child to make a shift in neurogenesis (the making of nerves), neuronal firing, and neuronal circuitries.

 Our programs are dynamic.
 Some days you and I feel strong and other days we don’t feel like doing anything.
 The use of many therapies allows us to meet a child where they are on any given day.
-We are firm, when your child arrives to the office, we ask that you allow us to take over and bring your child through their program.
+We are firm, when your child arrives at the office, we ask that you allow us to take over and bring your child through their program.
 I am sure you have experienced that often children will work with others, which will offer you a bit of a break.
 You are welcomed to stay and have a cup of tea or if you need to run errands, or would simply enjoy some personal time during your child’s session, please feel free to do so.

 Our office offers services by the hour or by the month.
-We ask for a 90 day commitment.
+We ask for a commitment.
 Your child needs a season of work in order to change neurological function.
-During the 90 days your child is moving from one neurological place to another.
+During the program, your child is moving from one neurological place to another.
 For example, an autistic child brain’s circuitry is typically “down regulated”.
 In order for that child to move towards balance or “typical development”, he or she must first learn and feel “up regulated”.
 The child physically experiences the firing of new neurological patterns before they can make it their own.
 An expected neurological pattern is a balance between up and down.
-Our goal is to teach the sense of regulation, so that your child can experience flexibility in their daily tasks.
+Our goal is to teach the sense of regulation so that your child can experience flexibility in their daily tasks.
 In order to teach an innate sense of regulation, it is critically important to stay consistent and follow your child’s program.